MongoDB is a document database, which is a type of NoSQL database that stores data as individual documents.

 - Internet access to the Studio 3T website

-- Supported Windows operating system, installed on your local hard disk or a virtual machine
+- Supported Windows operating system or macOS operating system, installed on your local hard disk or a virtual machine

-- Adequate user privileges on Windows to install and run Studio 3T
+- Adequate user privileges on Windows or macOS to install and run Studio 3T

 Terms you might not know: